-Hillary Clinton Finally Says Donald Trump Is Unqualified To Be President — What Took Her So Long?
+Hillary Finally Says Trump Is Unqualified

 Hillary Clinton said that Donald Trump is not qualified to be president in an interview on Thursday, May 19.
 It’s not terribly surprising that Clinton said this, because Trump is, in fact, unqualified to be president.
 It is a bit surprising, though, that it took her so long to make such a statement.
 Trump’s lack of presidential qualifications has been clear for several decades, and Clinton could have made this the claim at any point over the last few months.
 Why the wait?

 “No, I do not,” Clinton said when CNN’s Andrew Cuomo asked if she believed Trump was qualified to serve as president.
 Clinton went on to explain the specifics of why she thinks Trump wouldn't be a great POTUS:

 And I think, in this past week, whether it’s attacking Great Britain, praising the leader of North Korea, a despotic dictator who has nuclear weapons, whether it is saying, ‘Pull out of NATO, let other countries have nuclear weapons.’
 The kinds of positions he is stating and the consequences of those positions, and even the consequences of his statements, are not just offensive to people, they are potentially dangerous.

 All fair points, but why did Clinton wait so long to wage this attack?
 Why not say it at one of the debates, for example, when she had a guaranteed audience of millions?
 Or during a campaign rally in an important primary state?
 Democrats have been urging Clinton to attack Trump more aggressively since at least March.
 Did she only just get the memo?